 When you purchase through links on this site we may earn a commission at no extra cost to you.
 This helps us provide free content for you to enjoy.

-While photographing for my latest succulent ebook, I ordered quite a few plants from Waterwise Botanicals to use for photos.
-In the end, I had some that didn't make it into pots so I need to find a way to get them planted so they didn’t die.
+While photographing for one of my succulent ebooks, I ordered quite a few plants to use for photos.
+In the end, I had some that didn't make it into pots so I need to find a way to get them planted so they wouldn't die.
 There were quite a few, so I wanted to try something a little bigger than the cute potted arrangements I had made for the book.
 I also knew I was going to be teaching a class and would need a way to transport a bunch of arrangements easily.
 So, I came up with the idea to get this cute cart from Ikea and turn it into a succulent planter!